CartoDB/Windshaft/doc/MapConfig-1.3.0.md

             type: 'mapnik',

             // REQUIRED
-            // object, set different options for each layer type, there are 3 common mandatory attributes
+            // object, set different options for each layer type
             options: {
                 // See different options by layer type bellow this }